TotallyInformation/node-red-contrib-uibuilder/README.md

   The name is the same as the URL path specified in the node instance's settings. (defaults to `uibuilder`). `src` and `dist` sub-folders are also created.
 The `url` name is limited to a maximum of 20 characters and cannot be `templates` as this is reserved.

-  The files in these folders can be edited from within the node's admin ui in Node-RED.
+  The files in these folders can be edited from within the node's configuration panel in Node-RED's Editor.
 No need for command line or other file access on the server.

 - If the local `dist` folder contains an `index.html` file, the `dist` folder will be served, otherwise the `src` folder will be served.
 This allows you to run a build step (e.g. webpack/babel).
 The WIKI has instructions on how to do a build step.